 The Brother Jonathan.
-THE largest and most beautiful newspaper in the world-larger by fifty square inches than any other newspaper in the United States.
-Published Saturdays, at 162 Nassau street, New York Price three dollars a year-two copies for five dol-

-The proprietors of this mammoth sheet-"Great Western" among the newspapershave the pleasure of streading before the reading ublic a we-kly periodical containing a greater anount and variety of useful and inter-sting miscell ny, than is to be found in any similar publication in the world.
+THE largest and most beautiful newspaper in the world-larger by fitty square inches than any other newspayer in the United States.
+Published Saturdays, at 162 Nassau street, New York.

-Each number of the paper contains as large an amount of reading matter as is found in volumes of ordinary duodecimo, which cost \$2-and more than is contained in a volume of Irving's Columus or Bancroft's History of America, which co-t \$3 a volume-and all for Three Dollars a year.
-For \$5 two copies will be forwarded one year, or one copy two years.
+Price three dollars a year-two copies for five dol-The proprietors of this mammoth sheetthe "Great Western" among the newspapershave the pleasure of s, reading before the reading public a we kly periodical containing a greater amount and variety of useful and inter-sting miscell my, than is to be found in any similar publication in the world.
+Each number of the paper contains as large an amount of reading matter as is found in volumes of ordinary duodecimo, which cost \$2-and more han is contained in a volume of Irving's Columbus or Bancrott's History of America, which cost

-Since the publication of our original prospectus, the Brother Jonathan has been ENLARGED and its size, amply before, has been so much increased that much more than the former quantity of the most interesting literature of the day is embraced in us immense capasity.
-Selections form all the most prominent and celebrated writers of the day assist in swelling its content-; and whatever is new, rich, or rare, is imediately transferred to its columns.
-All the contributions to periodicals of American writers of repute appear in its pages; and the issues of the foreign press are laid ender contributions, as soon as received in this country.
-To the miscellaneous all the symptome which so frequently effects a re- and Literary Department, the closest attention is paid; and in all the selections and original contributions, strict care is devoted to avoid all that may touch upon the opinions of any party in relgion or politics.
-Experience having taught us that we had marked out a path for ourselves, in which all sorts of people delights to follow, the Brother Jonathan shall continue, as it begun, to be a bold, gent'e, weighty, light, grave, merry, serious, witty, smooth, dashing, interesting, inspired, and incomparable newspaper.
-It shall be a stupendous mirror wherein all the world will stann reflected.
-It shall contain the most beautiful of Novels, Romances, and Stories for both sexes-Fairy Tales for lovers of the marvellous-Legends for antiquaries-Pasquinades for wit mongers-Nuts and raisins for shortwinded readers-Serenades for inusical lovers-Sonnets for Ladies-Sentiment for old backelors-Statistics for politicians-and Lectures, Sermons, Criticisms, Epigrams, &c., &c., &c., for all the world.
-Letters should be addressed to
+\$3 a volume-and all for Three Dollars a year, For 55 two copies will be forwarded one year, or one opy two years.
+Since the publication of our original prospectus, the Brother Jonathan has been ENLARGED and its size, amply before, has been so much increased. that much more than the former quantity of the most interesting literature of the day is embraced in its immense capasity.
+Selections from all the most prominent and celebrated writers of the day assist in swelling ascontents; and whatever is new, rich, or rare, is imediately transferred to its columns.
+All the contributions to periodicals of American writers of repute appear in its pages; and the issues of the foreign press are laid under contributions, as soon as received in this country.
+To the miscellaneous and Literary Department, the closest attention is poid; and in all the selections and original contributions, strict care is devoted to avoid all that may touch upon the opinions of any party in relgion or politics.

-WILSON & COMPANY, Publishers of the " Brother Jonathan," N. Y.
+Experience having taught us that we had mark ed out a path for ourselves, in which all sorts of people delights to follow, the Brother Jonathan shall continue, as it begun, to be a bold, gent'e weighty, light, grave, merry, serious, witty, smooth, dashing, interesing, inspired, and incomparable newspaper.
+It shall be a stopendous mirror where-In all the world will stann reflected.
+It shall contain the most beautiful of Novels, Romances and Stories for both sexes-Fairy Tales for lovers of the marvellous-Legends for antiquaries-Pasquinades for wit mongers-Nuts and raisins for shortwinded readers-Screnades for innsical lovers-Sonnets for Ladies-Sentiment for old bachelors-Statistics for politicians-and Lectures, Sermons, Criticisms, Epigrams, &c., &c., &c , for all the world.

-THE CULTIVATOR.
+WILSON & COMPANY.
+Publishers of the " Brother Jonathan," N. Y. THE CULTIVATOR.

-Consolidation of Buel's Cultivator and the Genesee Farmer.
+A Consolidation of Buel's Cultivator and the Genesce Farmer.

-VILLIS GATLORD AND LUTHER TUCKER, EDITORS Prospectus of Vol. 8, for 1841.
+WILLIS GATLORD AND LUTHER TUCKER, EDITORS Prospectus of Vol. 8, for 1841.